krisselden/custom-ember-dist/README.md

 # custom-ember-dist

-ember 2.12.0-alpha.1-canary-loose-params+3d303232
+ember 2.12.0-alpha.1-canary-loose-params-no-double-extend+2cdcf38f

-Canary that allows link-to params to be undefined.
+Canary with no double extend in `factoryFor` that allows link-to params to be undefined.